Melis-Pablo/cpp_modules_pt2/cpp09/README.md

 - The exercise directories will be named this way: ex00, ex01, ... , exn
 - Name your files, classes, functions, member functions and attributes as required in the guidelines.
 - Write class names in **UpperCamelCase** format.
 Files containing class code will always be named according to the class name.
 For instance: ClassName\.hpp/ClassName.h, ClassName.cpp, or ClassName.tpp.
 Then, if you have a header file containing the definition of a class "BrickWall" standing for a brick wall, its name will be BrickWall.hpp.
-- Unless specified otherwise, every output messages must be ended by a new-line character and displayed to the standard output.
+- Unless specified otherwise, every output message must end with a newline character and be displayed to the standard output.
 - *Goodbye Norminette!* No coding style is enforced in the C++ modules.
 You can follow your favorite one.
-But keep in mind that a code your peer-evaluators can’t understand is a code they can’t grade.
+But keep in mind that code your peer evaluators can't understand is code they can't grade.
 Do your best to write a clean and readable code.

 **Allowed/Forbidden**

 You are not coding in C anymore.
 Time to C++!
 Therefore:
 - You are allowed to use almost everything from the standard library.
-Thus, instead of sticking to what you already know, it would be smart to use as much as possible the C++-ish versions of the C functions you are used to.
+Thus, instead of sticking to what you already know, it would be smart to use the C++-ish versions of the C functions you are used to as much as possible.
-- However, you can’t use any other external library.
+- However, you can't use any other external library.
 It means C++11 (and derived forms) and Boost libraries are forbidden.
 The following functions are forbidden too: \*printf(), \*alloc() and free().
-If you use them, your grade will be 0 and that’s it.
+If you use them, your grade will be 0 and that's it.
 - Note that unless explicitly stated otherwise, the using namespace <ns_name> and friend keywords are forbidden.
 Otherwise, your grade will be -42.
-- You are allowed to use the STL in the Module 08 and 09 only.
-That means: no Containers (vector/list/map/and so forth) and no Algorithms (anything that requires to include the \<algorithm> header) until then.
+- You are allowed to use the STL only in Modules 08 and 09.
+That means: no Containers (vector/list/map, and so forth) and no Algorithms (anything that requires including the \<algorithm> header) until then.
 Otherwise, your grade will be -42.

 **A few design requirements**